learning-zone/angular-basics/README.md

   </div>
 </div>
 ```
-`ng-container` is useful when you want to conditionaly append a group of elements (ie using *ngIf="foo") in your application but don't want to wrap them with another element.
+`ng-container` is useful when you want to conditionaly append a group of elements (ie using *ngIf="foo") in your application but do not want to wrap them with another element.
 ```html
 <div>
     <ng-container *ngIf="true">